joshhornby/joshhornby.github.io/_posts/2025-10-27-local-optimisation.md

     lastmod: "2025-10-27T07:00:00+00:00"
 ---

-Recently I've been thinking about a behaviour I've seen teams fall into, something I've started calling "Local Optimisation" _(I think I need a better name)_.
+Recently I've been thinking about a behaviour I've seen teams fall into, something I've started calling "Local Optimisation".

 Imagine a team that implements API rate limiting to protect their service from overload.
 A sensible engineering decision, right?
 But those limits force client teams to build complex retry logic and caching layers, slowing their development by weeks.

 This is Local Optimisation in action.
-Teams make rational decisions within their scope that create irrational outcomes for the company.
-Each decision makes perfect sense from the team's perspective.
-The problems only become visible when you zoom out.
+Teams make rational decisions within their scope that create irrational outcomes for the company or other teams.
+Each decision makes perfect sense from the team's perspective, and the problems only become visible when you zoom out.

 ## Why Teams Make Locally Optimal Decisions

 I don't believe teams do this on purpose; [they respond to their incentive structure](/culture-follows-incentives).
 Engineering teams normally get measured on what they can control:

 - Feature delivery against roadmap commitments
 - Code quality and test coverage